 The Virginia POST Collaborative is a statewide partnership of regional and statewide organizations and individuals charged with designing and implementing POST pilot projects in communities across Virginia.
-POST stands for “Physician Orders for Scope of Treatment” and is modeled after the NATIONAL POLST PARADIGM.
+POST stands for “Physician Orders for Scope of Treatment” and is modeled after NATIONAL POLST.

 The collaborative is made up of representatives from the various existing POST pilots across Virginia as well as representatives from: